Jack H. Vaughn

-Jack Hood Vaughn (August 18, 1920 – October 29, 2012) was the second director of the United States Peace Corps, succeeding Sargent Shriver.
+Jack Hood Vaughn (August 18, 1920 – October 29, 2012) is an American who served as the second director of the United States Peace Corps, succeeding Sargent Shriver.
 Vaughn was appointed Peace Corps director in 1966 by President Lyndon Johnson and was the first Republican to head the agency.

 Early life and education

 Vaughn was born in Columbus, Montana, in 1920, the son of Elijah H. Vaughn and Blair (Cox) Vaughn.
 Vaughn grew up in Montana where his father managed a retail store and eventually owned the Vaughn and Ragsdale stores.
 Vaughn moved with his family to Albion, Michigan, in 1931 where his father managed a chain of clothing stores in Michigan and Montana.
 Vaughn attended Albion Public Schools and graduated from Albion High School in 1939.
 Vaughn earned a Bachelor of Arts from the University of Michigan in 1943.